Guideline: Higher degree by research - examiners’ reports recommendations

 Recommendation to the Associate Dean

 - The recommendation provided to the Associate Dean by the Delegated Authority includes a written explanation of how the recommendation has been reached, be it through a Committee process or otherwise.
-This assists in the timely consideration of the recommendation and in cases where a student may appeal the decision.
+This assists in the timely consideration of the recommendation and in cases where a candidate may appeal the decision.